BABI YAR TODAY: TOPOGRAPHY OF TERROR

 From the early morning of September 29, hours before the announced 8 a.m. thousands of representatives of the Jewish community of Kyiv had made their way to the stated site next to the corner of Melnikova and Degtyarivska streets.
 This very city district, historically known as ‘Lukyanivka’, was notable for its dense factory-and-works urban development.
 The assembly point of September 29, 1941, neighboured the ‘ARTEM’ factory (named after Soviet Bolshevik the suppressor of the Ukrainian national movement), an enterprise, which had been evacuated to the East in summer 1941 as well as a number of Ukrainian industrial titans.
 The site was also close to ‘Lukyanivska’ prison of 1862 and a local market, one of seven main in Kyiv.
 Regardless of the wide demography of the Jewish population in Kyiv, German policemen of the 45 reserve battalion (in some cases accompanied by locals) forced Jews to abandon their homes.

 Starting on an assembly site next to the ‘ARTEM’ factory, the Jews were to be headed further along Melnikova street to the North-West.
-In less than 1.5 kilometers, this woebegone procession mainly of women, the elderlies, and children face the first improvised roadblock.
+In less than 1.5 kilometers, this woebegone procession mainly of women, the elderlies, and children faced the first improvised roadblock.
 The Germans set on an obstruction, using a part of the anti-tank ditch and the remnants of the barricade (of barbed wire and sandbags) from the times of the siege of Kyiv, next to the crossroad with Pugacheva street (modern Academician Romodanov).
 It was this very place, where people were forced to abandon their carriages with belongings and no see-off accompanies were let go further.
 Rarely if ever, anyone, who crossed this initial barrier 1500 meters far from the starting point, would not be given out backward.
 In the same early hours of September 29, a few hundred Jews made their way to a neighboring Lukyanivska railway freight station in expectation of being put on the train to a new place.
 They were brutally halted on the spot and then anyway headed in the direction of the spurs of Babi Yar as the vast majority of people.

 Right after the first security perimeter of barbed wire and armed guards, the crowd was to be divided into groups further down Melnikova street to the West, along the southern wall of the old Jewish cemetery, which had been closed since 1937.
 The directed (by the German policemen) route then continued toward nearly the entrance to the cemetery, a two-story office building of which has been preserved until nowadays.
 The groups of desolated persons, still unaware of the destination point, face another improvised barrier on Melnikova street and were headed to the left on Kagatna (modern Hohlov family) street.
 In 1941, the site of the modern military cemetery was no more than an uncultivated spot of land with bushes and trees.
 A special squad of Germans forced Jews to hand over the valuables and outer clothing on this open site next to garages of the former tank facilities, two of which can still be found today.